What is Cocaine Addiction?

 What Are the Symptoms of Cocaine Withdrawal?

 As soon as someone gets addicted to cocaine, daily doses will be needed in order to avoid withdrawal.
 The list of withdrawal symptoms is pretty extensive.
-Most last about 7-10 days.
+Most symptoms last about 7-10 days.

 Slowed Physical and Mental Activity